anandpuntambekar/Car-Price-Prediction-and-Visualization-Using-Streamlit/README.md

 Blog: https://medium.com/@anpuntam/streamlit-powered-used-car-price-prediction-a-hands-on-application-of-machine-learning-55dda1e2e663

-cars24_ml_app.py creates a web application that predicts the price of a used car.
-The user interface is built using the streamlit library and the data is loaded from a CSV file using pandas.

-The user can select the car features using drop-down menus and sliders for fuel type, transmission type, engine power, and number of seats.
-The prediction is triggered by pressing the "Predict Price" button.
-The result is displayed as text on the user interface.

-The code also includes a date input feature where the user can input a date, which is then displayed on the user interface.
+The Cars24_ml_app.py is a machine learning web application that predicts the price of a used car.
+The code uses the streamlit library to create the UI, pandas to load the data from a CSV file, and a pre-trained machine learning model that was saved using the pickle library.
+The user can select the input features (fuel type, transmission type, engine power, and number of seats) using drop-down menus and sliders.
+The prediction is triggered by clicking the "Predict Price" button and the result is displayed as text on the UI.
+Additionally, there is a date input feature where the user can enter a date and see it displayed.
+At the end of the code, there is commented-out code for creating a bar chart.

-A bar chart has been commented out at the end of the code that could be used to visualize data from the CSV file, with the x-axis as fuel type and the y-axis as mileage.

-In the code git_setup_colab.py, the user is prompted to enter their Github email, username, password, and token.
-The code then pulls changes from the remote repository using the user's credentials, stages all changes, commits the changes with a message, checks the URL of the remote repository, and finally pushes the changes to the remote repository.
+The git_setup_colab.py code sets up interaction between a local repository and a remote Github repository.
+The code starts by importing the os module and retrieves the current working directory.
+It then changes the current working directory to the desired location.
+The user is then prompted to enter their Github email, username, password, and token.
+The code pulls changes from the remote repository, stages changes using the git add command, commits the changes with a message, and pushes the changes to the remote repository.